 However, when I read an article written by someone who isn’t in the SEO world – isn’t even on the outskirts of the SEO industry – well, it’s brings out the hillbilly hood in me.
 I have this insane urge to grab their faces, look deep in their eyes and say kindly, “shut the hell up”.

 So this Globe and Mail article: the writer, Ivor Tossel, has some good information.
-As a former programmer, he probably knows a thing or two.
+As a former programmer, he probably knows a thing or two about writing and SEO.
 Hell, he could probably teach me a thing or two.
 He even says some of the right stuff, like, “And SEO really is a whole industry – entirely devoted to making websites more prominent on Google and its competitors.”

 Then he has to ruin it.
 “It isn’t a terribly technical practice,” he says.
 “Anyone can do it.
 There doesn’t need to be much, if any, programming involved.”
 Then, he adds the big whopper:

 “Instead, it’s achieved by manipulating the content of pages – their titles, the links they contain, and their words and pictures.
 The basics of SEO are accessible to anyone.”

 To top it all off, the single comment says,

 Now, I don’t know who Steve St-Laurent (the comment writer) is.
 Nor do I particularly care.
 He could be the top SEO honcho of the Internet and I’d still be irritated.
 Between the New York Times articles and this one (Handle SEO With Care), the SEO industry sounds like a cesspool of suspicious looking, sneaky characters from spy novels.

 Why does all this piss me off?
 It’s not that I feel SEO is being attacked.
 On the contrary.
 I think Ivor is genuinely interested in walking people down the SEO lane.
 The inaccuracy gets my goat.
 Inaccuracy, when newspapers supposedly pride themselves in accurate reporting.
 Yeah, right.